takondo/11Bchecker/README.md

 The msDS-SupportedEncryptionTypes attribute that is mentioned in the script is an attribute that can be configured on AD objects such as computers and users to signify as a bitmap the types of encryption types (etypes) that can be used when authenticating to that target server/service.
 You can use the AD Users and Computers MMC console to edit this value.
 Please see the reference section for more details on this attribute.

+Microsoft has verified and fixed multiple known issues with the original November Winodws Update.
+It is recommended to install Windows Update released January 2023 (or newer) to avoid hitting these known issues.

 ## Usage

 Run the script in PowerShell with domain administrator privileges from a machine with AD RSAT tools installed, such as on a domain controller.
 The script will output any detected compatibility issues found in the domain related to changes made for CVE-2022-37966.